SigmaX/SigmaEC/README.md

 Its distinguishing feature is that it uses a simple experiment definition language based on Java property files to perform complete [dependency injection][2].

-The user uses configuration files to wire together components into potentially complex algorithms and experiments.
+The user writes declarative configuration files to wire together components into potentially complex algorithms and experiments.
 The configuration language defines not only the free parameters, but also the high-level structure of the entire algorithm.

 ## Inversion of Control